Stair Calculator

 Measuring Subfloor Instead of Finished Floor

-This is the single most common stair calculation error.
-If you measure from subfloor to subfloor and then install ¾" hardwood on the upper level, your top riser ends up ¾" shorter than every other riser — instantly failing the ⅜" consistency requirement.
-Always calculate from finished floor surface to finished floor surface.
-If flooring isn't installed yet, account for the final flooring thickness in your total rise calculation before cutting a single stringer.
+The most common stair calculation error.
+Measuring to subfloor and then installing ¾" hardwood on the upper level makes the top riser ¾" shorter than every other — failing IRC §R311.7.5.1’s ⅜" consistency requirement.
+Always calculate from finished floor to finished floor before cutting a single stringer.

 Not Verifying Headroom at Every Tread

-Headroom must be 6 ft 8 in (80 inches) at every point along the stair path — measured vertically from each tread nosing to the ceiling or structure directly above it.
-Most builders check headroom at the first step down and at the bottom, but miss that intermediate treads can fail — particularly where the stair passes under a floor framing header.
-Draw the stair profile on graph paper with the overhead structure marked, and verify clearance at every tread before framing the floor opening.
+IRC §R311.7.2 requires 6'8" (80") headroom at every point along the stair path — measured vertically from each tread nosing to the ceiling or structure above.
+Intermediate treads passing under a floor framing header often fail this check.
+Draw the stair profile with the overhead structure marked and verify clearance at every tread before framing the opening.

 Buying Stringers That Are Too Short

-The stringer length from the Pythagorean theorem is the minimum length needed — but stringers must be purchased in standard lengths and cut down.
-For a 167" calculated stringer, you need a 16 ft board (192"), not a 14 ft board (168").
-Always buy the next standard length up from your calculated minimum.
-Also: stringers must be cut from 2×12 lumber, and after cutting the tread and riser notches, at least 3.5" of uncut wood must remain at the narrowest point — called the "effective depth."
+The calculated stringer length is the minimum needed — always buy the next standard board length up.
+For a 167" calculated stringer, buy a 16 ft board (192"), not a 14 ft board (168").
+Also: after cutting notches, at least 3.5" of effective depth must remain at the narrowest point per IRC requirements.
 Verify this before buying undersized lumber.

 Skipping the Layout Step

-Many first-time stair builders go straight from calculator to saw.
-The correct sequence: (1) calculate all dimensions, (2) mark the first stringer using a framing square with stair gauges at the exact riser and tread dimensions, (3) cut the first stringer, (4) test-fit the cut stringer in the actual opening before cutting the remaining stringers.
+The correct sequence: (1) calculate all dimensions, (2) mark the first stringer using a framing square with stair gauges, (3) cut the first stringer, (4) test-fit it in the actual opening before cutting the remaining two.
 Discovering an error after all three stringers are cut is a significant material loss.
-The test-fit step takes 15 minutes and is non-negotiable.
+The test-fit takes 15 minutes and is non-negotiable.

 Incorrect Baluster Spacing

-IRC requires that a 4-inch sphere cannot pass through the baluster spacing.
-Most builders install balusters at 4" spacing — which technically allows a 4" sphere to pass (the gap must be less than 4", meaning the finished opening between balusters must be 3⅞" or less).
-A practical installation approach: set balusters at 3¾" clear spacing, which ensures compliance with standard balusters up to ¼" width variation without remeasuring each one.
+IRC §R312.1.3 requires that a 4-inch sphere cannot pass through the baluster spacing.
+The gap must be less than 4" — set balusters at 3¾" clear spacing to ensure compliance with standard baluster width variation without remeasuring each one.

 How We Calculate

-Material costs in the tables above are derived from retail pricing at Home Depot, Lowe's, and regional lumber yards for the specific materials listed, as of early 2026.
-Contractor installation costs are based on project data from HomeAdvisor and Angi for clearly scoped stair installation projects, cross-referenced with RSMeans labor unit data for residential finish carpentry.
-The ranges represent the 20th to 80th percentile of actual market pricing — excluding outlier low bids (incomplete scope) and outlier high bids (premium markets or complex projects).
+Material costs reflect 2026 retail pricing at Home Depot, Lowe’s, and regional lumber yards.
+Contractor installation costs are based on HomeAdvisor and Angi completed project data, cross-referenced with RSMeans 2026 labor unit data for residential finish carpentry.
+Pricing represents the 20th to 80th percentile of actual market data.

 Frequently Asked Questions